brown-csci1660/dropbox-examples/README.md

 ## Installation

 To install the support code, you will need to install some dependencies (which are documented in the `requirements.txt` file).
 There are many ways to install Python packages.
 If you are confident that you can install the packages in `requirements.txt` on your own, you are free to do so however you wish.
-However, the TAs will only provide direct technical support for the strategy we recommend here.
+However, the TAs can only provide direct technical support for the two strategies we recommend here.

 > *Note:* This strategy applies to only your personal machine!
 If you are working on a department machine, please see the `Department Machines` section below.